 Once you have clicked on the "Go to your GA4 property button", you can see that the Property ID has changed to the new GA4 number, and you are then offered a virtual tour around the new platform.
 You can do this at leisure or close the pop-up box and leave it until later.

 As you can see here, your new GA4 property connection has been completed and you can click on the "Open connected property" at any time to continue to access your Universal Analytics account.

 More information will follow in a subsequent blog about where to find the more relevant and useful reports, KPIs, and general website “health checks” in GA4.
 Meanwhile, carve out the time and get that GA4 account set up soon, if for no other reason than to guarantee you don’t forget about it between now and July 1, 2023.
 It might seem a super long time away, but your website activity is such a major driver of your marketing focus so getting this job done will avoid any potential data gaps that would inevitably affect your marketing decisions.

-If you want to get clued up about how to make Google work for your hotel, take a look at my Direct Bookings 30-Day Challenge that gets you clued up about what Google wants and needs from you to start ranking your hotel higher and rewarding you for having such a streamlined and intuitive website: https://www.sarahhabsburg.com/hotel-direct-bookings-framework
+If you want to get clued up about how to make Google work for your hotel, find out more here about my most popular Hotel Marketing coaching programme.
+Included in the programme is the full version of my Google Made Easy for Hotels eBook that gets you clued up about what Google wants and needs from you to start ranking your hotel higher and rewarding you for having such a streamlined and intuitive website.

 If you have any questions, scroll right down to the bottom of this page and post them in the comments section below, or drop me an email to firstname.lastname@example.org .
 I answer every mail I receive.